 Greek coin from Syracuse.
 400 B.C.

-The digitisation of this collection is under way.
-Records and photographs are progressively put online in the Catalogue général de la BnF.
+These coins are also listed in BnF catalogue général.
 Until a search form dedicated to medals is made available in the catalogue, the document below indicates how to find them.

 The Roman coin collections are broken down into three sets: